obbap1/pbaba-blog/content/posts/convert-vuejs-to-mobile.md

 description: "Given the limited time and know how developers have to ship mobile applications, hybrid applications helped in making things easier.
 Frameworks such as ionic, which was built on apache cordova, help us build mobile apps with HTML,CSS and JS..."
 ---

 Given the limited time and know how developers have to ship mobile applications, hybrid applications helped in making things easier.
 Frameworks such as ionic, which was built on apache cordova, help us build mobile apps with HTML,CSS and JS.
-Normally, Java would be the go to guy for android development and Objective-C for ios.
+Normally, Java would be the go-to guy for android development and Objective-C for ios.

-Though hybrid frameworks made development easier, it struggled in terms of performance, but the react native framework ranked highly performance wise, when compared to 'proper' native applications.
-React native has been described as not fully native,and not fully hybrid, you can read up the full story [here](https://www.quora.com/Is-React-Native-actually-native-or-hybrid)
+Though hybrid frameworks made development easier, it struggled in terms of performance, but the react native framework ranked highly performance wise when compared to 'proper' native applications.
+React native has been described as not fully native, and not fully hybrid, you can read up the full story [here](https://www.quora.com/Is-React-Native-actually-native-or-hybrid)

-## Building the mobile app of a Vue JS SPA with cordova ✅
+## Building the mobile app of a Vue JS SPA with Cordova ✅

 This can be achieved using the [vue-cli-plugin-cordova](https://www.npmjs.com/package/vue-cli-plugin-cordova) plugin.
 Firstly, we will have to install [cordova](https://cordova.apache.org/docs/en/latest/) and then add the platforms we will like to build for.

-If cordova is installed, we can confirm
+If Cordova is installed, we can confirm

 ```sh
 cordova --version